 - Kosher salt: enhances all of the flavors and brings everything together.

-- Combine all blackening seasoning ingredients in a bowl and mix well.
+- To make the blackened seasoning mix, combine all blackening spices in a small bowl and mix well.
 Store any leftover seasoning mix in an airtight container for future use.

 - Use a paper towel and pat dry the fillets.

-- To season the mahi-mahi, top each fillet with a tablespoon of the blackening spice mix and rub it in with your fingers.
-Then, flip the fillet over and do the same thing on the other side.
+- To season the mahi mahi, top each fillet with a tablespoon of the blackening spice mix and rub it in with your fingers.
+Then, flip the seasoned fish over and do the same thing on the other side.

 - Add three tablespoons of butter (you can substitute olive oil) to a cast-iron skillet over medium-high heat.